3DecemberHouse Drama Festival

 And three additional subjects.
 The option blocks for these additional subjects will be determined following discussions at Parents' Evening in March and subsequent consultations with the pupils.

 Please note when reading this course guide that pupils may not choose both Art and Photography as there is significant overlap between the two courses.

 Subjects require a minimum number of pupils before the course can proceed.

 It is important that the pupils make the right decisions and they are encouraged to discuss their choices with both their subject teachers and their tutors.
 Parents should feel free to contact any member of staff if they would like further details about any aspect of the option process.

-Please download the guide which gives an outline of the (I)GCSE courses and the option blocks for 2020/2021.
+Please download the guide below which gives an outline of the (I)GCSE courses and the option blocks for 2020/2021.